Rohde & Schwarz: Since 2000

 In 2012 R&S acquired the traditional German manufacturer for oscilloscope technology HAMEG.
 In 2016 the company was fully integrated to R&S and the products only branded with "Rohde & Schwarz".

 In 2018 a joint venture with Rheinmetall was established: RRS-MITCOS was designed to develop digital solutions for the German Bundeswehr.

 In 2022 R&S acquired the Siegburger company Schönhofer Sales and Engineering GmbH, SSE.
-The company develops analytic systems for IT and integration of KI analytic tools.
+The company develops analytic systems for IT and integration of AI analytic tools.

 In May 2022, Rohde & Schwarz announced the acquisition of UK based technology training and development company The Technology Academy.
 The technology company specialises in web-based training in the fields of radio frequency, wireless and microwave engineering technology.

-R&S has grown from just over 6,500 employees in 2010 to over 14,000 in 2024 and is represented at 70 locations worldwide.
+R&S has grown from just over 6,500 employees in 2010 to over 13,000 in 2022 and is represented at 70 locations worldwide.
 This growth was not exclusively organic, but also included company acquisitions such as Lancom - one of the leading manufacturers of network infrastructure.

 In 2023, R&S received a comprehensive contract worth several billion to update the communications systems and equip almost all military units in the German Bundeswehr with its SOVERON digital radio system.